 Prescription PPIs are approved to treat GERD and GERD-related laryngitis; duodenal ulcers and Helicobacter pylori infection associated with them; gastric ulcers; erosive esophagitis; and hypersecretory conditions, such as Zollinger-Ellison syndrome.

-Over-the-counter PPIs are approved to treat only frequent heartburn.
+Over-the-counter PPIs are only approved to treat frequent heartburn.

 Off-label uses are uses that the FDA has not approved.
 One of the most common off-label uses of PPIs is when patients take the over-the-counter versions of the drugs for longer than the agency recommends.